AmirZablo/sfmEvac_imit/README.md

 "salida.txt" contains the parameters of the simulation, the evacuation time of each pedestrian and the total evacuation time

 "dens_exit.txt" contains the density of pedestrians in the semicirce of radius r_dens arround the center of the exit, at each timestep
+### Params file
+frameSaveRate -> frame saving frequency

+seed -> for the random generator

+dt -> timestep

+tmax -> max duration of the simulation before ending it (in simulation time)

+NCoop -> number of "cooperative" pedestrians

+NEgo -> number of "egoist" pedestrians

+tau_coop -> for the "cooperative" pedestrians' desire force

+tau_ego -> for the "egoist" pedestrians' desire force

+A_coop -> for the "cooperative" pedestrians' social force

+A_ego -> for the "egoist" pedestrians' social force

+B_coop -> for the "cooperative" pedestrians' social force

+B_ego -> for the "egoist" pedestrians' social force

+kappa -> friction force coefficient

+desiredVel_coop -> "cooperative" pedestrians' desired velocity (desire force)

+desiredVel_ego -> "egoist" pedestrians' desired velocity (desire force)

+r -> pedestrians' radius (disks)

+m -> pedestrians' mass

+L -> length of the room (square room)

+D -> width of the exit, located at the bottom-middle of the room

+phi -> half of the pedestrians' field of view

+cteFOV -> weight of the social force with pedestrians outside the field of view

+vmax -> max velocity allowed for any pedestrian

+r_dens -> radius of the semicircle arround the exit's center where to register the crowd density

 ## Make the movie frames, density frames or both:
 Inside "sim_1/frames" run "pre_movie.py", "pre_density.py" or "pre_movie+density.py"